MMRNGKS/MMRNGKS/README.md

 # 👋 Hello, World!
 I'm Hanzel M. Mamarungkas!

-🌟 **A driven college student** adept at crafting innovative digital solutions.
+🌟 **A driven computer engineer** adept at crafting innovative digital solutions.
 💻 **Proficient in various programming languages and frameworks** to bring ideas to life.
 🚀 **Dedicated to ongoing learning** to keep pace with the ever-evolving world of software development.